EtienneZen/snake_sounds/README.md

 ___

-I need to start working on an algorithm for my mad-gen.

-Step 1 will be to print some output to screen that tells the user they are about to begin a new game. "press enter to begin."
+* Step 1 will be to print some output to screen that tells the user they are about to begin a new game. "press enter to begin."

-A mad lib should be randomly pulled from a list or tuple.
+* A mad lib should be randomly pulled from a list or tuple.
 I don't know which at this point will work better.
 It probably doesn't matter.

-The mad lib file should have a stored value for the number of nouns adjectives etc the mad lib will need.
+Etc the mad lib will need.

-Users will be asked for input
+* Users will be asked for input

-completed mad lib will be printed to the screen
+* Completed mad lib will be printed to the screen